wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our [eleventh Works Ahead](/archive/2023-worksahead) took place at <a href="https://contactmcr.com" target="_blank">Contact</a> in May — with a triple bill including Jade Williams' outcome from [2021](/hab/worksahead/#2021), alongside newly-commissioned artists Christian Asare & Kellie Colbert… See [images](/galleries/2023-woah).

 #### 2024
-Our twelfth Works Ahead will take place in May — Works Ahead: Radiator brings eight very different artists together for an incubator weekend, with an informal sharing of Live Art before they embark on a path of shared exploration…
+Our twelfth Works Ahead will take place in May — Works Ahead: Radiator brings eight very different artists together, with an informal sharing of Live Art before they embark on a path of shared exploration…

 [Works Ahead 2023](/archive/2023-worksahead) commissioned by [hÅb](/hab) + <a href="http://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab).<br>Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">WorksAhead.org</a> · <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>